Greece–United States relations: Greek-American community

 The earliest Greek immigrants date back to the 1760s, although the first significant Greek community was not established until the 1850s in New Orleans, LA.
 The first Greek consulate and Greek Orthodox Church in the US were founded in New Orleans as well.
 Immigration of Greeks into the US was at its peak in 1945 after damage of the World Wars and Greek Civil War had left their economy in ruins.
 After admittance of Greece into the EU in 1981, immigration of Greeks into the US greatly decreased.
 As of 1999 there were 72,000 Greek-Americans who had migrated to Greece, but now those number might be minimal due to the current economic crisis in the EU and Greece.
 The 2000 US Census showed 1,153,295 Greeks living in the US.
 About 3 million Americans are of Greek ancestry.

+Greek American Public Officials

-Greek-Americans are an established, well-organized community in the U.S. (several notable politicians, including former Vice-President Spiro Agnew, and Senators Olympia Snowe, Paul Sarbanes and Paul Tsongas are of Greek ancestry as well as 1988 Presidential candidate and former Massachusetts Governor Michael Dukakis), and they help cultivate close political and cultural ties with Greece.
-There are several political advocacy groups founded by Greek-Americans that seek to bring awareness of ongoing public and economic issues occurring in Greece.
-The American Hellenic Council has been in service since 1974.
-The Federation of Hellenic Societies of Greater New York has been in service even longer, since 1938, and likewise seeks to strengthen the Greek-American community in New York by being a voice to the Greek people.
+Greek-Americans are an established, well-organized community in the U.S. Several notable former politicians include former Vice-president Spiro Agnew, Senators Olympia Snowe, Paul Sarbanes and Paul Tsongas, and 1988 Presidential candidate and former Massachusetts Governor Michael Dukakis.
+There are currently 7 Greek Americans serving in the U.S. Congress: Representatives Chris Pappas, Gus Bilirakis, Dina Titus, Nicole Malliotakis, Mike Haridopolos, Maggie Goodlander, and Jimmy Patronis.

-Greek lobby in the United States
+Greek American lobby in the United States

-A group of Greek American lawyers, lobbyists, public relations firms are working under the American Hellenic Institute to promote the national interests of Greece in the U.S. Congress in cooperation with other national lobbies in the United States, with most important being the Israeli lobby and to a lesser extent the Armenian lobby.
+Greek American lawyers, lobbyists, public relations specialists work in various organizations in Washington, D.C. and across the nation, such as the American Hellenic Institute and AHEPA, to promote U.S. relations with Greece.
+This includes a decades long presence of public advocacy directed at the U.S. Congress, the Department of State, the White House, and other government institutions.
+The Greek American lobby has a history of cooperation with other national lobbies in the United States, most notably being the Israeli lobby and to a lesser extent the Armenian lobby.

 Heads of Governments visits

 Embassies

-The Embassy of the United States is located in Athens, Greece The Embassy of Greece is located in Washington, D.C.
+The Embassy of the United States is located in Athens, Greece.
+The Embassy of Greece is located in Washington, D.C., United States.